ODEMSA Peer Support Team

 Fire/EMS Helpline – (888) 731-3473

 Also known as Share the Load.
 A program run by the National Volunteer Fire Council.
-They have a helpline, text-based help service and have also collected a list of many good resources for people looking for help and support.
+They have a helpline text-based help service and have collected many excellent resources for people seeking help and support.

 National Suicide Prevention Lifeline – (800) 273-8255